api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 By updating a beacon set, we aggregate the values and timestamps of the constituent beacons.
 The typical dAPI refers to a beacon set of multiple sources.
-Modifying the underlying beacon set also updates the dAPI value.
+As dAPI references a particular data feed under the hood, modifying the underlying beacon set also updates the dAPI value.

 <!-- NOTE: Source = https://excalidraw.com/#json=KlQJo32mDFkDGyydpyxbk,l6L2eSDpBlCCB9j2Ecu9pw -->
 <img src="./dapi-overview.svg" />